Sh1r0Yaksha/SmolTAS/README.md

 # How to install

-Download SALT
+* Download SALT
-Install SALT as given in the instruction
+* Install SALT as given in the instruction
+* Download SmolTAS.dll from https://github.com/Sh1r0Yaksha/SmolTAS/releases/tag/1.0.0
-After installing, put the SmolTAS.dll file in the folder "SALT/Mods".
+* After installing, put the SmolTAS.dll file in the folder "SALT/Mods".

 # How to Use